-(d) Launch a few particles evenly distributed on a common paraxial horizontal Courant-Snyder invariant (vertical motion is taken null), for a single pass through the cell.
+(d) Launch a few particles evenly distributed on a common paraxial horizontal Courant-Snyder invariant, vertical motion taken null (OBJET[KOBJ=8] can be used), for a single pass through the cell.
 Store particle data along the cell in zgoubi.plt, using DIPOLE[IL=2] and DRIFT[split,N=20,IL=2].
 Use these to generate a graph of the beam envelopes.